A Primer on Security of Quantum Computing Hardware: Vulnerabilities in quantum computing

 Problem encoding refers to the process of mapping a classical computational problem onto a quantum circuit.
 This is a crucial step in quantum computing as it determines how the problem will be solved using quantum algorithms.
 However, the construction of a quantum circuit can reveal sensitive information about the problem, making it vulnerable to security threats.
-The construction of a quantum circuit can reveal sensitive information about the problem.
-For example a combinatorial problem MaxCut which involves dividing a graph into two parts so that the maximum number of edges is cut can be formulated using the spin-glass/Ising model.
+For example a combinatorial maxcut problem which involves dividing a graph into two parts so that the maximum number of edges is cut can be formulated using the spin-glass/Ising model.
 Fig.~\ref{fig:problem-encoding} shows the QAOA circuit for the problem graph in Fig.~\ref{fig:problem-encoding}.
 Here, each edge in the graph is represented by a CNOT-rotation-CNOT gate in the circuit.
 Therefore, one can infer the problem graph just by studying the circuit.
 Besides MaxCut, many Quadratic Unconstrained Binary Optimization (QUBO) problems fall under this category.